Vienna History School Trips & Tours - Accompanied 20th Century History

 Walking Tour of Central Vienna including the Museum of Austrian Resistance

-Enjoy a historic walking tour of central Vienna with your NST Educationist Guide.
+Enjoy a historic walking tour of central Vienna with your Educationist Guide.
 Your tour includes the Ringstrasse, the Hofburg, Heldenplatz (scene of Hitler’s Anschluss speech), the Soviet War Memorial and the Museum of Austrian Resistance.

 Sites of the Jewish Museum – Synagogue Visit, Judenplatz Holocaust Memorial & the Museum